APPIAN-PET/APPIAN/documentation/USERGUIDE.md

   #### Masking options: Quantification

-    --tka-label-space=TKA_LABEL_SPACE
+    --tka-label-space=quant_LABEL_SPACE
-                        Coordinate space of labeled image to use for TKA.
+                        Coordinate space of labeled image to use for quant.
                         Options: [pet/t1/stereo]
-    --tka-label-img=TKA_LABEL_IMG
+    --tka-label-img=quant_LABEL_IMG
                         Options: 1.
 ICBM MNI 152 atlas:
                         <path/to/labeled/atlas>, 2.
 Stereotaxic atlas and
                         template: path/to/labeled/atlas
                         /path/to/atlas/template 3.
 Internal classification
                         method (antsAtropos) 4.
-String that identifies labels in anat/ directory to be used as mask --tka-label=TKA_LABELS
+String that identifies labels in anat/ directory to be used as mask --tka-label=quant_LABELS
-                        List of label values to use for TKA --tka-label-erosion=TKA_ERODE_TIMES
+                        List of label values to use for quant --tka-label-erosion=quant_ERODE_TIMES
                         Number of times to erode label
     --tka-labels-brain-only
                         Mask tka labels with brain mask